-PI Name: Vy M. Dong & Jan Reidel
+PI Name: Vy M. Dong & Jan Riedel

-Science Education Title: Driving equilibria: Dean-Stark trap
+Science Education Title: Driving Equilibria: Dean-Stark Trap

 Overview

-According to Le Chatelier's a change in temperature, pressure, concentration or volume will cause a readjustment of a reversible reaction to establish a new equilibrium.
-An esterification is a reversible reaction, where water gets formed as a byproduct.
+A Dean-Stark trap is a special piece of glassware, which allows the collection of water during a reaction through an azeotropic distillation.
+The desire to collect water from a reaction can have various reasons.
+It can drive the equilibria in reactions, where water gets formed as a byproduct.
+According to Le Chatelier's principle a change in temperature, pressure, concentration, or volume will cause a readjustment of a reversible reaction to establish a new equilibrium.
+An acetal formation is a reversible reaction, where water gets formed as a byproduct.
 In such cases, achieving good yields is possible by driving the equilibrium towards the product side via the removal of water.
-The Dean-Stark trap is a specialized piece of glassware commonly employed to achieve condensation reactions, where water gets formed as a byproduct.
+The Dean-Stark trap also allows the determination of water content or can be used to remove water from a solvent mixture through an azeotropic distillation.

 Principles

-A reaction equilibrium can be influenced by using an excess of reagent or removal of the formed product in order to drive the equilibrium to the product side.
+A reaction equilibrium can be influenced with an excess of reagent or removal of a formed product in order to drive the equilibrium to the product side.
 Equilibria can be also influenced by temperature or pressure.
-This underlying principle is called Le Chatelier's principle and states that a change in temperature, pressure, concentration or volume will cause a readjustment of the reaction to establish a new equilibrium.
+This underlying principle is called Le Chatelier's principle and states that a change in temperature, pressure, concentration, or volume will cause a readjustment of the reaction to establish a new equilibrium.
 By adding an excess of reagent the concentration changes and a new equilibrium establishes, favoring the product side.
-Driving the equilibrium of a hydrolysis can be easily achieved by adding an excess of water.
+For instance, driving the equilibrium of a hydrolysis can be easily achieved by adding an excess of water.

 Influencing the equilibrium of a reaction where water gets formed as a byproduct, like an esterification, is not as straightforward and requires special glassware.
-This special piece of glassware is called Dean-Stark trap and helps to remove the formed water from the reaction medium.
+This special piece of glassware is called a Dean-Stark trap and helps to remove the formed water from the reaction medium.
 Solvents that form an azeotrope with water, like toluene, are commonly employed.
-Upon heating the reaction mixture, the formed toluene/water azeotrope will distil over, condense in the condenser and flow into the Dean-Stark trap.
+An azeotrope is a point in a distillation, where the composition of the liquid phase is equal to the composition of the gas phase.
+A further separation through a simple distillation past the azeotropic point is not possible.
+This is an advantage when using the Dean-Stark trap to influence equilibria, because it will ensure the continuous removal of water.
+Upon heating the reaction mixture, the formed toluene/water azeotrope will distill over, condense in the condenser, and flow into the Dean-Stark trap.
 Toluene and water will form two separate layers with toluene being the top layer and water being the bottom layer.
 While toluene can flow back into the reaction flask, water gets trapped as the bottom layer and ultimately removed from the reaction equilibrium thus driving the reaction towards the product side.

 Procedure